• Skip to primary navigation

 Many times, Bluetooth connectivity issues are caused due to stuck processes and minor software glitches.
 These can be often fixed by Restarting the devices.

-Go to Settings > General > scroll down and tap on Shut Down.
-On the next screen, use the Slider to Turn OFF your iPhone.
+2. On the next screen, use the Slider to Turn OFF iPhone.

-Wait for 60 seconds and Restart iPhone.
+3. Wait for 60 seconds and Restart iPhone.

-Similarly, Shut Down and Restart the Bluetooth Accessory or device that you are trying to connect to your iPhone.
+Similarly, Shut Down and Restart the Bluetooth Accessory or device that you are trying to connect to iPhone.

-4. Unpair Bluetooth Device
+5. Unpair Bluetooth Device

 If you had previously connected a Bluetooth Device to iPhone, Unpair the Device and Pair back the Device to your iPhone.